Have you ever been in a situation where it’s time to split the check for dinner at a restaurant with friends?

 Usually, this would involve digging around through wallets and purses or maybe scribbling down names on napkins of who owes how much for their meal.
-With third-party online banking apps, one can avoid these challenges.
+With third-party online banking apps or reg e banking , one can avoid these challenges.

 Times have changed.
 To split a bill, people typically grab their phones to fire up electronic peer-to-peer payment apps.
 The app then allows you to transfer money electronically for the amount owed and pay your friend who covered the bill.
 When you transfer money from bank to bank, many of us take comfort in the convenience that online banking offers, but for scammers, it’s a great way to commit fraud.

-In today’s digital banking environment, mobile apps that allow for peer-to-peer payments like Apple Pay and Venmo also pose a risk to both customers and financial institutions.
+In today’s digital banking environment, example of a peer-to-peer payment mobile apps are like Apple Pay and Venmo also pose a risk to both customers and financial institutions.
 These risks can be mitigated with greater awareness of the security measures in place as well as clear education on what your options are to protect yourself.

 So, who is liable for unauthorized electronic fund transfers (EFTs) using peer-to-peer payment apps from their mobile phone or smart devices?
 The answer is: it depends.

 What is an Electronic Fund Transfer?

 The definition of an electronic fund transfer (EFTs) is an electronic system that transfers funds from one person’s account to another.
 Examples of electronic fund transfers include by check, wire, or debit card transactions over the internet.
 When using a p2p money transfer app, it depends on the type of third-party banking app you’re using, whether or not it’s a digital bank, and what state your account is in.
 For example, a p2p payment transfer made from a bank account to another person’s bank account is different when transferring money from one institution to another.